Here’s help for Homeschool Career Exploration: 5 Steps to Help Teens Find Purpose.

 Our own personal fulfillment is part of our purpose.

 God made each person to be valuable in his sight.
 It is valuable, then, for homeschool high schoolers to understand their strengths and weaknesses, personalities, interests, and skills.
 (This is exactly what Career Exploration is!
-Understanding oneself is an important component of 7Sisters comprehensive Career Exploration course.
+Understanding oneself is an important component of 7Sisters comprehensive Career Exploration textbook.

 So, as homeschool high schoolers begin to explore their purpose, they will actually be exploring several different purposes: career, family, friends, service/God’s kingdom, personal fulfillment.